 To relieve the pain of fibromyalgia, your doctor may prescribe acetaminophen (Tylenol and other brand names); aspirin or other nonsteroidal anti-inflammatory drugs such as ibuprofen (Motrin, Advil and others) or naproxen (Aleve); a muscle relaxant such as cyclobenzaprine (Flexeril); or an antidepressant such as amitriptyline (Elavil) or fluoxetine (Prozac).
 Sometimes these medicines are prescribed in combination.
-For example, amitriptyline and fluoxetine given together may help more than either alone.
+For example, the combination of amitriptyline and fluoxetine (taken at different times of the day) may help more than either alone.

 When To Call a Professional

 Call your doctor whenever chronic pain or extreme tiredness, especially if it interferes with your ability to work, sleep, do normal household chores or enjoy recreational activities.